Ten Years Later

 While my problems developed over many years, I can trace their origins to childhood:

 - Starting in third grade, I was persistently bullied in ways that wouldn’t be tolerated now.
-This was triggered by social changes at school and carried through to church, since many of the same families were part of both.
-Adults saw this happening, yet failed to protect me.4 To the contrary, they saw my justifiable anger and blamed me, labelling it as a temper that I had to learn to control.
+This change was triggered by the arrival of some students who formed the cult of Dave (an athletic classmate, who was actually a good guy), and as a nerd, I was excluded.
+A few problem kids harassed me at school and and even church without consequence (many attended both).
+Adults saw it and failed to act.4 To the contrary, they saw my justifiable anger and blamed me, labeling it as a temper that I had to learn to control.

 - Our family suffered from a version of midwest nice—blend in, don’t complain, take what you’re given, you’re not so great after all, don’t ask for anything, don’t rise above your station, don’t expect much.